sheenobu/go-obj/README.md

 ## Usage

-Simply `go get github.com/sheenobu/go-obj/obj`.
+Simply `go get -u github.com/sheenobu/go-obj/obj`.

-Much of the code outside of `go-obj/obj` relies on SDL2 and vendored code but `go-obj/obj` should be generic and never fail to pull due to Cgo dependencies #5.
+Much of the code outside of `go-obj/obj` relies on SDL2 and vendored code but `go-obj/obj` should be generic and never fail to pull due to Cgo dependencies (bug #5).

 ## cmd/obj-renderer